Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 After you submit your payment, you can view information about that payment at any time.
 For more information, see :ref:`View Order History`.

-If you have questions about changing your enrollment track, contact the edX support team at technical@edx.org.
+For more information about enrollment tracks, see :ref:`Enrollment Tracks`.

 ******************************
 Managing Certificate Payments